sahana/eden/docs/es/sphinx/docs/install.rst

         }
     }

-**Debug mode**
+**Modo Debug**

-Debug mode comes activated by default, and in order to star using you e-cidadania installation in production you'll need to deactivate it in `settings.py`::
+El modo debug viene activado por defectomode comes activated by default, and in order to star using you e-cidadania installation in production you'll need to deactivate it in `settings.py`::

     DEBUG = False

+A
 **Referencia de settings.py**

 **DEBUG** (True, False)